 * Ironically, some estate sale companies hold illegal silent bid auctions during their estate sale on the more valuable items.
 Not only illegal in Illinois without a licensed auctioneer present with an advertised license number, it again puts the homeowner in potential financial jeopardy as an illegal act is being committed on the seller's property.

 * Many estate sale companies suggest donating the many unsold items after an estate sale for tax benefits.
 Trust us, there will be many unsold items after a multi-day estate sale.
-We know, remember?
-We get the calls from owners on Monday morning pleading with us to finish what the estate sale company started.
+Remember, we get the calls from owners on Monday morning pleading with us to finish what the estate sale company started.
 Plus, it's more work for the seller to track down an organization and wait for a truck with no guarantee the charity will even accept the items.
 A donation receipt is financially worthless at tax time unless the owner itemizes on their tax return.
 We suggest checking with a tax advisor even then because the actual cash benefit may pale in comparison to the receipt.
 Many have trouble with the idea of giving away items that should have sold for cash.

 * Many estate sale companies have buyout clauses that allows them to buy unsold items that did not sell for the prices they put on the price tags.
 Many estate sale companies have a shop or lease consignment space where they can sell what they bought from you on the final day.
 Ask upfront.
 If that happens, all of the proceeds from their buyout is theirs and not yours.
 Remember, they bought it from you on the last day of the sale.

 How Our Auctions Are Different